 PhD student openings:

-The Distributed Intelligent Systems and Algorithms Laboratory (DISAL) is currently looking for a PhD student for a project in Odor Source Localization (OSL) and Odor Distribution Mapping (ODM) using Unmanned Aerial Vehicles (UAV).
+The Distributed Intelligent Systems and Algorithms Laboratory (DISAL) is currently looking for a PhD student for a project in Gas Source Localization (GSL) and Gas Distribution Mapping (GDM) using an ensemble of robotic sensing assets.

 The uncontrolled dispersion of chemical compounds in warehouses, chemical plants and during environmental emergencies can pose a considerable threat to both human lives and the environment.
-Thanks to the advances in robotics, embedded systems, and chemical sensor research in the last two decades, robotic olfaction has become an active and promising research area, aimed at mapping and localizing chemical dispersions with autonomous systems.
-Additionally, because of the rapid progress in small-scale aerial vehicles and their competitive advantages in terms of mobility, flying robotic platforms offer new opportunities to tackle challenges in this area.
-To robustly carry out OSL and ODM missions without losing flying maneuverability, we intend to leverage rotary wing vehicles (e.g., quadrotors) customized with appropriate sensing and navigation modules.
+Thanks to the advances in robotics, embedded systems, and chemical sensing research in the last two decades, artificial olfaction has become an active and promising research area, aimed at mapping and localizing chemical dispersions with autonomous systems.
+Additionally, because of the rapid progress in micro aerial vehicles and their competitive advantages in terms of mobility, flying robotic platforms offer new opportunities to tackle challenges in this area.
+To robustly carry out GSL and GDM missions without losing flying maneuverability, we intend to keep leveraging rotary wing vehicles (e.g., quadrotors) customized with appropriate sensing and navigation modules.
 The design and integration of such mechatronic modules under severe volume and mass constraints will be part of the doctoral effort and carried out in collaboration with senior DISAL staff.
 To sum up, the goal of this project is to extend the current efforts of DISAL by developing distributed, possibly heterogenous, sensing systems robust enough to be suitable for deployment in complex indoor and outdoor scenarios.

 DISAL has been one of the pioneering laboratories worldwide in this area.
-In particular, we have already conducted a significant amount of research in the context of both single- and multi-robot systems, mainly for distributed odor source localization, systematically comparing the performance of different types of control algorithms (e.g., bio-inspired, probabilistic, formation-based) under simplified environmental conditions in a wind tunnel.
-We therefore have all the required state-of-the-art facilities, scientific background, and research track record to achieve high impact through this project.
+In particular, we have already conducted a significant amount of research in the context of both single- and multi-robot systems, mainly for GSL, systematically comparing the performance of different types of navigation algorithms (e.g., bio-inspired, probabilistic, formation-based) under controlled environmental conditions in a wind tunnel.
+Therefore, we have all the required state-of-the-art facilities, scientific background, and research track record to achieve high impact through this project.

 Starting date: as soon as possible.

-Application procedure: candidates interested by the opening above should apply first to an EPFL doctoral program DISAL is associated with and, in a second step, send a brief e-mail to Prof. Martinoli, possibly with a CV attached, mentioning their interest in the project as well as the program they have applied to (such step can be done before an official notification of admissibility to a given program).
-While DISAL is currently associated to four doctoral programs at EPFL, the most suitable program for the opening described above is the Doctoral Program in Robotics, Control, and Intelligent Systems (EDRS).
-The current annual application deadlines for EDRS are: Jan 15, April 30, and Sep 15.
+Application procedure: candidates interested by the opening above should apply in parallel to an EPFL doctoral program DISAL is associated with and send a brief e-mail to Prof. Martinoli, possibly with a CV attached, mentioning their interest in the project as well as the program they have applied to (such step can be done before an official notification of admissibility to a given program).
+While DISAL is currently associated to multiple doctoral programs at EPFL, the most suitable program for the opening described above is the Doctoral Program in Robotics, Control, and Intelligent Systems (EDRS).
+The current annual application deadlines for EDRS are: Jan 15 and April 15.

 All our recent postdoc openings have been filled.